bmanders716/bmanders716.github.io/cookbook.md

 Lobster Sauce (a plainer Receipt).

 _Ingredients_--Part of a tin of lobster.
-               1†oz. of butter.
+               1‡Ø∫. of butter.
-               1†oz. of flour.
+               1‡Ø∫. of flour.
-               æ pint of milk.
+               Ó†∞int of milk.
-               A few drops of lemon juice, or Ω a teaspoonful of vinegar.
+               A few drops of lemon juice, or Ì†° teaspoonful of vinegar.
                Pepper and salt.

 _Method._--Cut up the lobster.